Constructional Difficulty: Moderate

-From issue 3 the Oakley ADSR/VCA now incorporates a looping mode.
-Looping means that the output will rise to the attack peak at the speed determined by the attack pot and then fall to 0.6V at the speed determined by the Decay pot.
-It will then rise again to attack peak and then fall back to 0.6V and so on.
+The Oakley ADSR/VCA incorporates a looping mode.
+Looping means that the output will rise to the attack peak at the speed determined by the attack pot and then fall to 0.5V at the speed determined by the Decay pot.
+It will then rise again to the attack peak and then fall back to 0.5V and so on.

 NORM - the module behaves as a standard ADSR.

 GATED - the output will loop only when gate is high.
 As soon as gate arrives the output will rise up at the attack speed and then decay at the decay time and repeat.
 If the gate is removed at any point the output will then fall at the release time.

 LOOP - The module's output will loop continuously in AD mode.
 The Gate input has no effect in Loop mode.